 No you can’t.
 Our smoke alarms are set to a certain frequency when they’re manufactured.

 Supply and demand.
 Demand is increasing and therefore supplies are already taking longer to acquire as are parts to manufacture the alarms.
+In addition, the international microchip shortage and shipping delays aren't helping.
 The longer you wait, the more expensive alarms will be!

 Why do your products have different prices?

 We are now stocking a range of products from different suppliers therefore different price points.
 All alarms are certified to meet AS3786:2014 and are fully compliant to meet the Queensland 2022 smoke alarm legislation.